Are you looking for the perfect romantic ideas to make your partner feel loved?

 21. Help him to straighten his tie when he’s dressing; be sure to touch him with love.

 23. Button or zip his shirt; remember to do it with love.

 24. Give your spouse breakfast in bed on a weekend.

 26. Open the car or house door for your spouse.

-27. Help your man with some house chores or domestic work occasionally.
+27. Help him with some house chores or domestic work occasionally.

 29. Fix something broken for your spouse.

 30. Cook dinner for your partner on a weekend.

 If your partner needs regular physical touch, you can: